 Thailand has overland borders with Cambodia, Laos, Malaysia and Myanmar.

-There are six crossings.
-However the most popular is to Siem (temples of Angkor Wat) via Poipet & Aranyaprathet.
+Cambodia: There are six crossings.
+However the most popular is to Siem Reap (temples of Angkor Wat) via Poipet & Aranyaprathet.
 Journey time is about 3-6 hours by bus.

-From Bangkok there is an overnight sleeper train arriving in Butterworth Penang the next morning.
+Malaysia / Singapore: From Bangkok there is an overnight sleeper train arriving in Butterworth Penang the next morning.
 From Penang there is a change over and the train continues on to Kuala Lumpur and then to Singapore.
-The entire trip can be pre booked from Hualamphong
+The entire trip can be pre booked from Hua Lamphong (Bangkok).

 |Try my custom flight search for the lowest priced flights to and from Thailand!

 I am probably one of the very few people in the world that is not a big fan of Thai food.
-I simply find it un filling.
+I simply find the soup side to it not very filling.
 That said if you do find good Thai food it can be very flavorsome.

 Throughout Thailand are many street food stalls selling everything from grilled hotdog's, seafood balls to bananas and an assortment of fried meats of various kinds.
-I've certainly ate my fair share.
-It's cheap but I wouldn't say all that great tasting.
+For those worried about street food I advise you to seek out the very clean Food Courts in Thailand.
+They are clean and safe while still being great.

 Like many countries outside of the big cities people are more inclined to open up with conversation.
-This can be fun and enjoyable.
+Chiang Mai can be a good place to look for good Thai conversation.
 Learning some Thai can really be of benefit to you if this is something you relish.

 Difficult to say the least.
 At least for me.
 Don't worry as a tourist though as Thailand is well used to dealing with tourists from all parts of the world.
 English is spoken in many hotels and guesthouses.
 There are several Thai language schools in both cities and towns throughout Thailand.